 J613-1 Sunday 12:30-2:30 p.m.
+Fulton \$370

-Fulton \$370 Explore painting techniques and the fundamentals of color theory using acrylic, watercolor, and ink along with a variety of supports including canvas, paper, wood panel, and plastic.
+Explore painting techniques and the fundamentals of color theory using acrylic, watercolor, and ink along with a variety of supports including capyas, paper, wood papel, and plastic of supports including canvas, paper, wood panel, and plastic.
 Studio work is enhanced by discussions and tours of the Museum's painting collection from the Renaissance through contemporary periods.